Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Methods

 The matrix $G^{XY}_{\ell k}$ depends on the cosmological parameters and captures relevant information about the evolution and projection of the CMB anisotropies.
 Note that the integration weights for the $k$ grid (bins) are also included in $G_{\ell k}$.

-The relation \eqref{eqn:Cl_equals_Glk_Pk} can be used to reconstruct $P(k)$ from the observed $C_\ell$.
+The relation \eqref{eqn:Cl_equals_Glk_Pk} can be used to reconstruct $P_\zeta (k)$ from the observed $C_\ell$.
 However, due to the oscillatory nature of the integrals appearing in \eqref{eqn:Cl_equals_Glk_Pk} and hence in $G_{\ell k}$, a direct inversion is non-trivial.
-We adopt a well-studied method to tackle this problem: the Modified Richardson-Lucy (MRL) algorithm \cite{Shafieloo2004MRL}.
-In MRL, $P(k)$ is reconstructed from the data $C^\mathrm{obs}_\ell$ iteratively through
+MRL algorithm \cite{Shafieloo2004MRL} reconstructs $P_\zeta (k)$ from the data $C^\mathrm{obs}_\ell$ iteratively through

 where